 |WGC-Mexico Championship second-round leaderboard|

-Dustin Johnson shot a four-under-par 67 to lead by two strokes at the halfway stage of the WGC-Mexico Championship.
+American Bryson DeChambeau carded an eight-under-par 63 to take a one-stroke lead at the halfway stage of the WGC-Mexico Championship.

 The 26-year-old posted seven birdies in eight holes and leads on 11 under.

 South African Erik van Rooyen equalled the course record on his 30th birthday with a nine-under 62 and shares second with Patrick Reed, who returned a 63.